marcoslop/chispazo-exam/README.md

 ## Exercise 4 - ChispazoResourceIT

 This is an integration Test.
+This test won't be launched until you have achieved a success in previous steps.

 When you execute `mvn clean verify`, a docker image including a wildfly with this war deployed will be created and started.
 Once the container is started, ChispazoResourceIT will test our REST API by performing some real HTTP requests.
 You will need to perform the required changes in the project so that this test passes.